carteakey/carteakey.dev/src/posts/2022-10-10-moving-site-jekyll-to-eleventy.md

 I plan to keep it minimal but will keep on adding features and sharing my experiences alongside.

-Anyhow, it was a weekend well spent :)
+Anyhow, it was a weekend well spent. :)